-Payment of benefits to have an existing home, condo, or apartment modified to accommodate the special needs of a person seriously injured in an accident.
+Payment of benefits to having an existing home, condo, or apartment modified to accommodate the special needs of a person seriously injured in an accident.

 Payment to specially equip or modify a van or vehicle to take the accident victim to and from their medical appointments.

-You can obtain these insurance benefits benefits by filing a written Application for No-Fault Benefits with the proper no-fault insurance company that has priority for paying your claims.
+You can obtain these insurance benefits by filing a written Application for No-Fault Benefits with the proper no-fault insurance company that has priority for paying your claims.
 Your own insurance agent, or the adjuster assigned to your claim, should promptly provide it to you.
 If you are confused about which insurance company is responsible for your benefits, call us and we will make that determination for you.
 Many times an insurance company will not accept responsibility for the claim even though it is the proper insurer.